-Student loan deferment extends the period of time that it will take you to pay off the loan, and it causes you to pay more interest on the loans, so it is important to be sure that you really need to put the loans on deferment.
+Student loan deferment extends the period of time that it will take you to pay off the loan.
+This results in paying more interest on the loans, so it's important to be sure that you really need to put the loans on deferment.

 Applying for Deferment

 Contact your student loan servicer to begin the process of putting your loans into deferment.
 You may need to prove that you qualify for the economic hardship that allows you to do so.
 You may be asked for documentation and given a time limit of how long you can remain in deferment.
 You'll also have to fill out an application.

 You may want to consolidate your loans and select a longer term to lower your monthly payments if you don't qualify for a deferment program.

 Handling Private Student Loans

 You may not have the option to defer private student loans.
 You'll have to speak to your lender to find out.
 Private loans don't generally follow the same guidelines as federally managed loans.